Eva Aridjis: Early life and education

-Aridjis left Mexico City when she was 18 to study Anthropology and Comparative Literature at Princeton University, where she wrote her thesis on the concepts of the self and other in the works of Borges, Cortázar, Baudelaire and Lacan.
+Aridjis Fuentes left Mexico City when she was 18 to study Anthropology and Comparative Literature at Princeton University, where she wrote her thesis on the concepts of the self and other in the works of Borges, Cortázar, Baudelaire and Lacan.
 She also took all of the film classes on offer, and worked as Professor P. Adams Sitney's assistant for three years.
-She then earned an MFA in Film and Television at New York University (1996–2001), where she focused on directing and writing.
+She then earned an MFA in Film and Television at New York University, where she focused on directing and writing.

 Career

 Films

 While at NYU Eva made several short films, including Taxidermy: The Art of Imitating Life and Billy Twist, both of which played at the Sundance Film Festival and dozens of other festivals around the world.

 An activist for many of Mexico City's street children, in 2003 she made the film Niños de la Calle (Children of the Street), to bring attention to the fast-growing phenomenon.
 The documentary was nominated for two Mexican Academy Awards (Premio Ariel), and won the Best Feature Documentary prize at the Morelia International Film Festival in 2003.
 Since making this movie in 2001, Aridjis has stayed in contact with the protagonists.